Osaka, Swiatek Shine At BJK Cup As Raducanu Survives muppet Moment - UrduPoint

 Samantha Stosur, in her first match as captain, picked Hunter as her number two singles player, but she suffered a ruptured tendon during a practice session.

-Daria Saville stepped in and blew Marcela Zacarias off court 6-1, 6-0 in under an hour to put Australia within reach of the finals.
+Daria Saville stepped in and blew Marcela Zacarias off court 6-1, 6-0 in under an hour.

 In the first singles rubber against an understrength Mexico, Arina Rodionova opened her first BJK Cup tie in eight years with a 3-6, 6-3, 6-1 win over Giuliana Olmos.